Posted at 16:12h

-An element of accountability
+- An element of accountability

-A defender that you can see and read rather than just imagine.
+- A defender that you can see and read rather than just imagine.

-Intensity: a partner will naturally raise the effort and concentration that you put into your workout.
+- Intensity: a partner will naturally raise the effort and concentration that you put into your workout.

 is to get in a wide variety of 50 shots.
 I should call it a 100 shot workout because both players will get in 50 shots each in a little over 20 minutes.
 If each player keeps up with the number that they make, then all they need to do is multiply by two and they’ll have their percentage; Very easy to turn into a competition.